 California Tribal Fund

-The California Tribal Fund was created to support California-based, California-Native-led nonprofits and tribal programs in controlling and protecting their food systems, water, languages, traditional ecological knowledge, and land.
+The California Tribal Fund supports California-based, California-Native-led nonprofits and tribal programs in controlling and protecting their land, water, food systems, and culture.
 Learn more about why this support is so important.

-The mission of the California Tribal Fund is to invest in the viability and visibility of California Tribal Nations, communities, and families.
-We are committed to eternalizing our cultures and traditions while honoring the historical fortitude of our ancestors.
+The mission of the California Tribal Fund is to invest in the viability and visibility of California Tribal Nations and communities.
 Read more about our mission, vision, and Guiding Principles here.

-If you have questions about the California Tribal Fund or would like more information, please contact Rebecca Tortes, Associate Director, California Tribal Fund, at rtortes@firstnations.org.
+If you have questions about the California Tribal Fund or would like more information, please contact Rebecca Tortes, Director of the California Tribal Fund, at rtortes@firstnations.org.

-Returning the People’s Land to the Tongva Community
+Returning the People’s Land to the Tongva Community: December 2022

 The Gabrieleno /Tongva San Gabriel Band of Mission Indians is reclaiming one acre of its land through its Tongva-led nonprofit, the Taraxat Paaxaavxa Conservancy.
 The public announcement of this land reclamation was officially made with a story in the Los Angeles Times titled, “After nearly 200 years, the Tongva community has land in Los Angeles County.”